 No matter the circumstances behind your DUI stop and subsequent arrest, a qualified criminal defense attorney can help combat the charges against you.
-If you have been charged with a drugged driving in Franklin County or elsewhere in Central Ohio, it is vital that you first talk with a lawyer before discussing the case with anyone else.
+If you have been charged with a drugged driving in Hamilton County or elsewhere in Central Ohio, it is vital that you first talk with a lawyer before discussing the case with anyone else.

 Ohio Drugged DUI Attorney

 In a case that involves drugged driving, the necessity for a criminal defense attorney is quite high considering the subjective nature of such an arrest.
 Sometimes cases are cut and dry, but considering the fact that drugs have such different effects, it is very difficult to prove that the person was in fact under the influence or unable to operate a vehicle safely.